Ten dead in Texas school shooting, student arrested - Journal du Cameroun

 – ‘I shouldn’t be going through this’ –

-The shooting was the latest in what has become an all-too-familiar situation in American schools, where gun violence has become a part of everyday life, part of a broader toll taken by firearms which are responsible for more than 30,000 gun-related deaths annually in the US.
+The shooting was the latest in what has become an all-too-familiar situation in US schools, where gun violence has become a part of everyday life, part of a broader toll taken by firearms which are responsible for more than 30,000 gun-related deaths annually.

 “My friend got shot in the art hall,” weeping student Dakota Shrader told reporters.